 Flying Fish: reconnecting children to their local environment

 Each class participates in ‘Meet Your River’ which involves a field trip to their local burn and follow-up activities in a ‘pop-up’ classroom laboratory.
 Flying Fish introduces pupils to the biodiversity of their river and demonstrates how the health of the river is linked to the health of the community.
 It is hoped that Flying Fish will inspire pupils to develop a long-term interest in their local river and promote a sense of environmental responsibility.
 Teachers can use the project as a springboard to enhance Curriculum for Excellence learning outcomes in a variety of subjects.

 Flying Fish: project history

 The project launched in 2014 when it was delivered to all of the Primary 6 pupils in the ten primary schools of the Clydebank High School learning community.
 West Dunbartonshire Council provided facilities in Dalmuir Park to help deliver the project which focused on the Duntocher Burn.

 In 2015 the project was delivered to Primary 6 pupils across the seven primary schools in the St Peter the Apostle High School learning community, and additional support was provided by CashBack For Communities.
 The project featured on Glasgow Airport’s website here.

-Next up Primary 6 pupils from ten primary schools in the Drumchapel High School, Douglas Academy and Bearsden Academy learning communities participated in Flying Fish in autumn 2016.
+In 2016, Primary 6 pupils from ten primary schools in the Drumchapel High School, Douglas Academy and Bearsden Academy learning communities participated in Flying Fish.
 The Greggs Foundation, Crown Estate, River Kelvin Angling Association and Hugh Fraser Foundation joined the FlightPath Fund as project supporters.